What is Deferred Compensation

 Despite the uncertainty with these plans, they can be extremely beneficial to employees who make a lot of money.
 They may have contributed the most they’re allowed into their 401(k) plan, but still want to put more away for retirement while deferring taxes.
 Non-qualified plans will enable them to do that.

-Along with the tax advantages of these plans, you can grow your money exponentially.
+Along with the tax advantages of these plans, you have the potential to grow your money.
 The money goes into an account that your employer invests in funds and securities.
-Over many years, that money’s growth compounds, and you can end up with a lot more money than you started with.
+Over many years, that money’s growth may compound, and you can end up with a lot more money than you started with.

 For all the perks they have, deferred compensation plans aren’t without their faults.
 The biggest disadvantage of the qualified plans is the contribution limit.
 If you want to save aggressively for retirement, the cap of $19,500 might be much lower than you’d like.